-I have done a lot of research over the last few years on coyotes but was unsure if they could swim.
+I have done much research over the last few years on coyotes but was unsure if they could swim.
 There is very little evidence online or in the scientific community on whether coyotes can swim.
 Then, the other day I saw one crossing a river.
 So why do coyotes swim?
 Is it to get to the other side?

 Coyotes can swim and are excellent swimmers.
 However, they prefer to be on land, only going into the water to find prey or escape predators.

 I wanted to find out more information about coyotes and their swimming abilities.
 There is not much information out there, but I have gathered here everything I could find onto one page for you.

 Are Coyotes Good Swimmers?

 Coyotes are members of the Canidae family, which also includes dogs, wolves, and foxes.
 The Canidae family can swim with dogs with the correct body types, especially enjoying the activity.

 Coyotes share a similar body type as these dogs, with body weight distributed evenly between the head and the rear.
 They also have a weather-resistant coat in the winter and a large tail, which can act as a rudder to guide them while swimming.

 Coyotes have a robust set of paws for swimming, which helps them keep their head high above the water.

 Their fur is buoyant to help them keep afloat in the water, with the thickness trapping air.
 This allows the coyote to stay afloat, not sinking under the weight of their fur.
 The fur conserves heat, helping to keep them insulated after swimming.

 Coyotes can swim and have several adaptations to help them.
 Coyotes do not fear water and are happy to cross deep rivers.